Silvia Barbescu

 Silvia Barbescu (born 1961) is a Romanian multi-disciplinary artist who has been developing her career in Mexico since 2000, after being invited to the country by the Mexican government.
 Preferring to work with mixed media and mixed techniques, with images based on nature, her work has been recognized by various awards as well as membership in the Salón de la Plástica Mexicana and the Sistema Nacional de Creadores de Arte in Mexico.

 Life

 Barbescu was born in Bucharest, Romania, growing up during the communist era.

-She attended the Nicolae Grigorescu Art Academy in Bucharest from 1980-1985, graduating with a degree in mural and art restoration.
+She attended the Nicolae Grigorescu Art Academy in Bucharest from 1980 to 1985, graduating with a degree in mural and art restoration.

 Although free to leave the country after the end of communism, she remained in Romania until 2000, when she went to Mexico as part of a grant.
 She became fascinated by the country and its culture, deciding to stay.
-She received a scholarship from the Secretaría de Relaciones Exteriores to study her master's degree in visual arts at the Academy of San Carlos from 2001-2003.
+She received a scholarship from the Secretaría de Relaciones Exteriores to study her master's degree in visual arts at the Academy of San Carlos from 2001 to 2003.